 4. Have a Clear Call to Action

-Your web design needs to come with clear calls to action throughout your site to succeed online.
+Your web design needs to come with clear calls to action throughout your site to have a successful online business.
 Without them, visitors will be confused about what to do and where to find the information they want.

 Let's look at a quick example of a landing page for a joinery company.
 On the home page, we gave the visitor the option of selecting Windows, Doors, or Kitchens.
 When selected, this would take them to the relevant page.